Skip to content

 • Got Civility?

-• Treating others with dignity, respect, and making a “good faith effort’ regarding other’s feelings is an example of civility.
-In this class we will define civility, understand its causes, and look at some behaviors that affect civility in addition to imagining a civil workplace – and putting a plan in place to make civility at work a reality.
+• Treating others with dignity and respect and making a “good faith effort’ regarding other’s feelings is an example of civility.
+In this class, we will define civility, understand its causes, and look at some behaviors that affect civility in addition to imagining a civil workplace – and putting a plan in place to make civility at work a reality.

 • Your Emotional Intelligence

-• Emotional intelligence (EI) facilitates the capacity for reasoning, stress management, communication, and the ability to navigate social situations.
-Benefits tied to emotional intelligence also play an important role in the workplace and personal success.
+• Emotional intelligence (EI) facilitates the capacity for reasoning, stress management, communication, and navigating social situations.
+Benefits tied to emotional intelligence also play a significant role in the workplace and personal success.
 This course allows participants to explore the foundational areas of emotional intelligence, uncover personal growth opportunities, and learn practical methods to utilize emotional intelligence in workplace settings.

 • Self-Awareness: Your Johari Window

-• What kind of relationship do you have with others in your unit, department or across the organization?
-How often do you reveal information about yourself and what kind of feedback do receive about yourself through others?
-We will be discussing you in the class so get comfortable.
+• What kind of relationship do you have with others in your office, unit, department, or organization?
+How often do you reveal information about yourself, and what kind of feedback do you receive about yourself through others?
+We will be discussing with the class, so get comfortable.

 Compliance Package